What is a Medicaid work requirement?

 Several states are considering Medicaid work requirements or moving forward with the process of seeking approval for them:

-- Ohio plans to submit a work requirement proposal to the federal government in early 2025, and is accepting public comments on the proposal until January 16, 2025.5 This stems from the budget legislation the state enacted in 2023.6 (As described below, Ohio previously received approval for a work requirement, but it was never implemented.)
+Arkansas lawmakers passed legislation in April 2025 (not yet signed into law) that calls for an expansion of the available exemptions from the Medicaid work requirement.14 - Ohio submitted a work requirement proposal to the federal government in Feb.
+2025,15 after accepting public comments on the proposal until January 21, 2025.16 This stems from the budget legislation the state enacted in 2023.17 (As described below, Ohio previously received approval for a work requirement, but it was never implemented.)

 - North Carolina expanded Medicaid eligibility in December 2023, under the terms of legislation enacted earlier that year.
-The bill directs the state to seek federal approval for a work requirement in the future “if there is any indication that work requirements as a condition of participation in the Medicaid program may be authorized” by CMS.8 Under the second Trump administration, North Carolina may pursue a work requirement for its Medicaid expansion enrollees.
+The 2023 legislation directs the state to seek federal approval for a work requirement in the future "if there is any indication that work requirements as a condition of participation in the Medicaid program may be authorized" by CMS.21 Under the second Trump administration, North Carolina may pursue a work requirement for its Medicaid expansion enrollees, and GOP lawmakers in the state have expressed interest in doing so.
+In addition, legislation specifically directing the state to seek federal approval for a Medicaid work requirement was introduced in the North Carolina legislature in March 2025.22

 Which states previously implemented Medicaid work requirements?